Skidudeaa/Radiology-Right-Click/readme.txt

 - New references section for saving URLs and files
 - Added a spell check that looks up highlighted words with google
 - Added experimental AI integration with Claude/ChatGPT prompt templates
-- v1.22 local does not include external web calls (No MESA website lookup, no AI option, no google spell check)
+- v1.22 local does not include external web calls (No MESA website lookup, no AI option, no google spell check).
+Do not ever send PHI to a third party.
+Dont use the experimental component with real patient information.

 ## Features